The spaces of rational curves on del Pezzo threefolds of degree one: -conics on del Pezzo threefolds of degree

 with $S'\cong\bP^{5}$.
 One can see that $C'$ is realized as some conic in $\bP^{2}$ and its image spans $\bP^{4}$.

 Next assume all $S'$ containing $C'$ contain the cone point.
 In this case we will prove that there exists $S'$ containing $C'$ such that $W\cap S'$ is not integral.
 There exists 1-parameter family $S'_{t}\supset C'$ of hyperplanes where $t$ is another variable.
 By assumption $S'_{t}$ contains the cone point.
 Now the intersection $W\cap S'_{t}$ is a quadratic cone and it degenerates to the union of two planes.
+Indeed, $W\cap S'_{t}$ is a cone over a quartic in the Veronese surface which is a conic in $\mathbb P^2$.
+Any $1$-parameter family of conics in $\mathbb P^2$ degenerates to the union of two lines.
 So the double cone breaks into the union of two irreducible surfaces, and the curve $C'$ is contained one of these and such a surface must be general because $C'$ is general.

 We see that $C'$ is contained in $H' \subset W$ such that $\Phi_{|-K_X|}^*H'\in|H|$.
-Then we have and because of $S'.C'=4$.
+Then we have and because of $S'\cdot C'=4$.
 Since the ramification is 6 points with multiplicity 2, $C'$ deforms in dimension $7-6+2=3<4$.
 This is a contradiction. \end{proof}

 Next we will prove Movable Bend and Break for any free $H$-conic on $X$:

 \begin{theo} Let $X$ be a smooth del Pezzo threefold of Picard rank $1$ and degree $1$.
 Assume that $X$ is general in its moduli.
 Let $M$ be a dominant component of $\overline M_{0, 0}(X, 2)$ generically parametrizing birational stable maps.
 Then $C\in M$ degenerates to the union of two distinct free $H$-lines $l_{1}+l_{2}$ in $M$. \end{theo}